 Film Programme Manager

-Jemma runs the refreshed British Council shorts support offer and administers the Travel Grant Fund as well as new EU Film Festival offer globally.
-As a new recruit, she is in awe of her colleagues' ambitious film programmes and is busy plotting her own.
-She continues as programme adviser for BFI London Film Festival, with a special sweet spot for unhinged women on screen and she is the founder of I am Dora, a publication and screening series exploring how women relate to one another through cinema through which she regularly programmes film events and discussions in London.
+Alongside her time at British Council she continues as programme adviser for BFI London Film Festival, with a special sweet spot for unhinged women on screen, and she is the founder of I am Dora, a publication and screening series exploring how women relate to one another through cinema through which she regularly programmes film events and discussions in London.

 Working at British Council since: 2016

 Best thing about working on British Council Film Team: the snacks